rimsha-shoukat/trello-app/README.md

 ## Usage

--**Sign up**: Create an account with your email and password.
+- **Sign up**: Create an account with your email and password.

--**Sign in**: Use your credentials to log in.
+- **Sign in**: Use your credentials to log in.

 -**Create boards**: Add boards for task management.

--**Add lists**: Each board can have multiple lists to organize tasks.
+- **Add lists**: Each board can have multiple lists to organize tasks.

--**Add notes**: Add, edit, and delete tasks inside each list.
+- **Add notes**: Add, edit, and delete tasks inside each list.

--**Change themes**: Toggle between light and dark themes using the theme switcher.
+- **Change themes**: Toggle between light and dark themes using the theme switcher.

--**Password reset**: Use the "Forgot Password" option to reset your password via email.
+- **Password reset**: Use the "Forgot Password" option to reset your password via email.